 Supporting organisations to adopt home-working practices to reduce the need to travel

-Walking for Health projects can apply to the fund if there is a clear focus on encouraging walking for purposeful journeys to encourage less driving, for example walking to the shops, work or events.
+Walking for Health projects can apply to the fund if there is a clear focus on encouraging walking, wheeling or cycling for purposeful journeys to encourage less driving, for example active journeys to the shops, work or events.

 Funded activities could include, but are not limited to: